OptimalBI/optimal-data-engine-mssql-scripts/README.md

 ## Change log: ##
 ```
+Build 005.001.001 on 20170911
+	* Scripts are upgraded to run on ODE version 5.1
+	* Added scripts to create CDC satellite functions
+	* Added sample/template of Stage and Data Vault databases
 Build 004.001.001 on 20170301
 	* Scripts are upgraded to run on ODE version 4.1
 	* Some scripts are transformed to stored procedures to be stored in ODE admin database (not in core config)
+	* Added configuration release management SSIS package
 20160819
 	* Initial Build.
 ```